[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 Full-blown autonomous driving won’t be here tomorrow, but it’s certainly on the way.
 The technology has drawn mixed emotions from consumers.
 Some don’t trust it and aren’t excited for a computer to navigate the vehicle that they’re in.
 Others are embracing the technology and can’t wait for it to happen.
-That’s one reason they’re looking for self-driving car stocks.
+That’s one reason they’re looking for self-driving car stocks to buy.

 Ultimately, self-driving cars will cut that number down.
 It’s why we have hundreds of companies collectively pouring billions of dollars into the solution.
 It will increase productivity, improve safety and decrease logistics costs.
 Simply put, it would be crazy to ignore this opportunity.

-With that said, let’s examine some autonomous car stocks.
+With that said, let’s examine some autonomous car stocks to buy.

 Alphabet (NASDAQ:GOOGL, NASDAQ:GOOG) should be considered the leader of the self-driving car movement.
 It’s the first major company that devoted major dollars to establishing a program for an autonomous fleet and it’s no surprise that it’s still the leader a decade later.

 After launching its own segment, Waymo, the company has seen the unit’s valuation soar.
 More than one analyst has pegged its valuation at more than $100 billion.
 Morgan Stanley analysts hold the top valuation mark for now, saying Waymo could be valued at up to $175 billion.

 It operates the only commercial autonomous vehicle program in the country and has plans to expand globally.
 Waymo is also eyeing the semi truck market for its autonomous vehicle services and licensing to automakers isn’t out of the question down the road.

 Simply put, this company is leading the pack.
 If you want exposure to just one company with a rock-solid balance sheet and exposure to self-driving cars, GOOGL is the stock to buy.

 General Motors (GM)